bobgeorgethe3rd/freesewing/designs/waistbandcurved/README.md

 # @freesewing/waistbandcurved

-Curved waistband to be used in other designs
+Curved Waistband to be used in other designs